 Another go-to destination that you shouldn’t miss in Pampanga is the Aqua Planet in Clark City, Pampanga.
 It is one of the largest waterparks in Asia.
 Aqua Planet features over 38 slides and attractions such as Aqua Loop, the Tornado, and Superbowl that both adults and kids would surely enjoy.

 From Manila, go down south and enjoy the fresh air of Laguna, the resort capital of the Philippines.
-This province is one of the must-visit places near Manila because of its lush scenery, historical sites, and variety of attractions.
+This province is one of the must-visit places near Manila because of its lush scenery, historical sites, and variety of attractions and tourist spots.
 The province can easily be visited by commuting, renting a car from Manila, or booking Laguna tours.

 One of the places that you can visit is Aquascape Lake Caliraya, a rustic lakeside resort in Cavinti.
 This picturesque lakeside resort features seven native-style rooms good for families or friends.